 How's it stacking up against the competition?

 After this overview, we can judge, at first glance, that Beaver Builder remains more expensive than its main competitors.
 To start taking full advantage of its features, you need at least $99.
 It's not cheap.

 Can this high price be an obstacle to purchasing?
-I, for one, find the price-quality ratio very good.
-The Standard version allows you to do almost anything you want on an unlimited number of sites.
+Personally, I think it's a good value for money.
+The Standard version allows you to do almost anything you want on an unlimited number of websites.

 And it's not the only one, as we'll see in the next part.

 - Very easy to use: you don't need to know how to code to build a WordPress site from scratch.
 The learning curve is extremely fast.

 - A WYSIWYG front-end interface that allows you to visualize the creation process in real time.

 - Possibility to “customize” it thanks to paid add-ons.

 - A fast, well coded and SEO friendly theme/plugin.

 - Use on an unlimited number of sites in premium version.